ReneSambou/pharmacy-system/README.md

 # Pharmacy Management System

 Welcome to the Pharmacy Management System!
-This system is designed to help manage the operations of a pharmacy, including inventory management, sales processing, and customer management.
-This README will guide you through the setup, installation, and usage of the system.
+This system is designed to help manage the operations of a pharmacy, including inventory management and sales processing.
+This README will guide you through the setup and installation of the system.

 ## Features